 Security is important, too.
 What sort of encryption options do you get?
 How is access to your data managed?
 What options are there for managing your users, seeing what they're doing, making sure they're complying with your policies and procedures?
+Are files easy to recover and download as part of a disaster recovery solution?

 - Also have a look at the best cloud storage services